Opportunities with the

 What to Expect:

 Note: Winter fieldwork is physically and mentally demanding.
-Applicants should be comfortable spending long days outdoors in extreme cold, navigating snow-covered terrain—often alone and in remote areas.
-While we don’t require specific degrees, prior experience in wilderness settings is essential.
-The ability to stay safe, self-sufficient, and adaptable in tough conditions is key.
+Applicants should be comfortable spending long days outdoors in the cold, navigating snow-covered terrain often alone and in remote areas.
+While we don’t require specific degrees, prior experience in wilderness settings is favored.
 Availability for the entire winter season is also required.

 Interested?
 Please contact us at voyageurswolfproject@gmail.com for more details and access to our Prospective Technician Form.